Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson12/README.md

 - Look for the warnings and check what each step is doing.
 - Try to focus only on CloudKit/CoreData related functions (there's a lot more to the project and it might feel overwhelming)
 - If you conceptually understand how the app works, that's the win we are going for. 💪🏼
 - Can you hook up the app with your own CloudKit instance?
-You might need to modify how you save records in the first place.

 <!-- > -->